 Livoskopo: my favourite, in the north of the island.
 Getting to it is a challenge and you have to follow a path with a steep drop down to the sea.

-Where to eat in Anafi and try local products
+Where and what to eat in Anafi: Taverns and local products that can’t be missed

-The local products in Anafi are unique and delicious and you can try them at any tavern on the island.
-The island is famous for its production of honey, for its aromatic herbs and for saffron.
-On the island, they also produce an excellent natural wine (Ktima Flamourou) with a grape varietal that only exists in Anafi, known as gaidourià.
+The local products of Anafi are unique and delicious, and you can try them in all the taverns on the island.
+The island is famous for its honey production, aromatic herbs and saffron.
+Anafi also produces an excellent natural wine (Ktima Flamourou) produced with a grape variety, called gaidourià, only present in the island.

-You’ll not find countless restaurants or taverns in Anafi, but they do all provide local cuisine and products and each of them has their own distinctive features.
+You won’t find countless restaurants or taverns in Anafi, but they all offer local cuisine and products, and each has its own peculiarity.

 For breakfast